cs1302uga/cs1302-tutorials/packages.md

 1. Save, then compile the `.java` file for the `cs1302.util.HelloUtility` class as usual, using `bin` as the destination for the compiled code.
 Once it compiles, make sure that the output from `find` matches the output below:

+   **Note:**  If you see any tilda (~) files, those are just backup copies of older versions of your files.
+You can ignore those.

    ```
    .